Please join us to learn all about do-over.me.

 Wade met many people who were attempting to transition to something very different.
 The severity of the transition often paralyzed them with fear, she added.
 “They were afraid to move forward because changes were going to have to be made that would change their life drastically,” Wade said.

-Started in 2014, do-over.me is designed to help people understand what happened and help them determine where to go next to achieve their dreams, Wade said.
+Started six months ago, do-over.me is designed to help people understand what happened and help them determine where to go next to achieve their dreams, Wade said.

-Wade also was able to assist Spring Grove resident Jean-Pierre Moczalla who lost his job.
+Wade also was able to assist Spring Grove resident Jean-Pierre Moczalla who lost his job several weeks ago.
 Moczalla, who has an MBA in marketing, largely worked in sales.
 Wade since has helped guide Moczalla toward different career goals.

 One-on-one coaching, resume writing assistance and improv classes are some of do-over.me’s services.
 Improv classes are important, she said.
 “It is a fabulous opportunity to stay in the moment and leave their baggage at the door,” she said.